pawamoy/shell-history/README.md

 Now go to http://127.0.0.1:5000/ and enjoy!

-Each time you launch the Flask application, the current history file is imported into an SQLite database (located at `~/.shellhist/db`), and the history file is renamed `.shellhist/history.UUID.bak`, UUID being an auto-generated UUID string.
+Each time you launch the Flask application, the current history file is imported into an SQLite database (located at `~/.shell_history/db`), and the history file is renamed `.shell_history/history.UUID.bak`, where UUID is an auto-generated UUID string.

 ## How it looks
 ![length chart](pictures/length.png)